sean3z/wol-gameres/docs/tiberian-sun.md

 * `example` 6

 ##### `AFPS` Average FPS
-Client's Average Frames per Second
+Client's Average Frames per Second during the match
 * `type` integer
 * `example` 56

 ##### `PNGR` Pings Received
-Client's Pings Received
+Once a match begins, the server pings each client to keep the WOL connection alive.
+This is used to determine which player disconnected
 * `type` integer
 * `example` 1

 ##### `PNGS` Pings Sent
-Client's Pings Sent
+Similar to the above, this is used to determine how many times the player's connection was able to respond to each ping.
 * `type` integer
 * `example` 1

 ##### `FINI` Finish
-Whether the client saw the finish of the match
+Whether the client saw the finish of the match.
 * `type` bool
 * `example` 1